RaphBourgeois/alicia-website/README.md

 1. install git and npm
 2. git clone the repo
 3. run `npm install`
+4. to log into netlify, run `login`
-4. to start development mode, type `npm run dev` in the terminal
+5. to start development mode, type `npm run netlify-dev` in the terminal

 ## Build Setup